zziro/log_analysis/README.md

 Running 'Log_Analysis' project:

-   Before to run the project, we need to install the PrettyTable library.
+   Before to run the project, you will need to install the PrettyTable library.
 This library will rich the outputs of the results.

    * fullstack-nanodegree-vm-master/vagrant$ sudo pip3 install PTable